pokeychip19946/Alpha-AI/README.md

 # TASK 3 HUMAN ACTION RECOGNITION

-I have created a python code in which it will going identify human body using skeleton structure( as green line strcuture) and recognize human body part motion simultanously
+I have created a python code in which it will going identify human body on live webcam video using skeleton structure( as green line strcuture) and recognize human body part motion simultanously

 *STEPS TO RUN THE CODE*